Bugle: Variations

 The cornet is sometimes erroneously considered a valved bugle, but the cornet was derived from more narrow-bored instruments, the French cornet de poste (lit. 'post horn') and cor de chasse (lit. 'hunting horn').

 Keyed bugles (Klappenhorn) were invented in the early 19th century.
 In England, a patent for one design was taken out by Joseph Halliday in 1811 and became known as the Kent bugle.
 This bugle established itself in military band music in Britain and America, and its popularity is indicated by the existence of many published method books and arrangements.
 It was in wide use until about 1850 by which time it had been largely replaced by the cornet.
 Richard Willis, appointed the first bandmaster of the United States Military Academy's West Point Band in 1817, wrote and performed many works for the keyed bugle.

-Since the mid 19th century, bugles have been made with piston valves.
+Since the mid 19th century, bugles have generally been made with piston valves.